oricohen1407-dot/Field-of-view-dependance-pipeline/README.md

 During training, checkpoints are saved in `training_results/`.
 The `last_net_*.pt` checkpoint can be used to resume training.

 ---
+step should be executed in order. running "test" before "train" (and so on) will result in error.
 ## Output Files and Folders

 Typical outputs include: